Best for guide to Scandinavia and the Nordic countries

 There’s plenty to do for all ages across Scandinavia and the Nordic countries with perhaps the most obvious and enchanting being a visit to Lapland.
-Enjoy a magical trip to see in Finnish Lapland, stay in a luxury wooden chalet and meet local huskies and reindeer.
+Enjoy a magical trip to see Santa in Finnish Lapland, stay in a luxury wooden chalet and meet local huskies and reindeer.
 Keep the magic of Lapland alive for older children with a visit to Teepee Wilderness Camp.
 During warmer months Sweden is the perfect destination for a wild family adventure.
 Our foraging and fun itinerary features rustic log cabins, berry picking, wildlife spotting and a stay at the exclusive Island Lodge on the idyllic Stockholm archipelago.

 With a focus on local produce, freshly caught fish and dishes that combine Nordic, Lappish and international flavors, great food is available across all countries.
 However, fine dining is at its best in the cities of Oslo, Stockholm and Bergen.
 In Gothenburg alone there are five Michelin starred restaurants so a haven for food lovers.
 From here embark on our culinary journey itinerary which takes you on a journey along Sweden’s west coast through charming seaside villages.
 It includes a lobster safari, rural cooking class and oyster tasting.
 Our specialists will recommend and reserve dining options and experiences to suit your tastes and itinerary.
 Winter activities